 The teachers in the Mathematics Department work collaboratively in curricular teams to provide consistency and support.
 All teams meet on a regular basis to discuss pacing, strategies, data, best practices and assessments.

-Algebra I (10-12th grade) curricula is coordinated throughout the district and utilizes the state-adopted Prentice Hall textbook as well as a variety of supplemental materials.
-Students in Algebra I are required to take a common benchmark assessment each quarter.
-Algebra II students use the newly district-adopted Glencoe Algebra II textbook.
+Algebra I (10-12th grade) and Algebra II curricula is coordinated throughout the district and utilizes the Big Ideas textbook as well as a variety of supplemental materials.
 IB courses utilize approved instructional materials in addition to other texts.

 Our curriculum currently includes:

-If you have any questions about our curriculum or department, please contact the department chair, Steven Wong, at firstname.lastname@example.org
+If you have any questions about our curriculum or department, please contact the department chair, Beth Peng, at firstname.lastname@example.org.

 Algebra Readiness/Algebra Topics/Algebra I